Registration and Instructions

 team member must sign the Control Sheet to pledge that he or she abided by the contest rules and

-*Note you are no longer required to mail a print copy of your Solution Paper or Control Sheet.
+*Note you are not required to mail a print copy of your Solution Paper or Control Sheet.

 Email The Signed Control Sheet: